elicitmind/my-100DayOfCode-chalenge/log.md

 I DECIDED TO TAKE A BREAK FROM REACT
 I reevaluated my current goals and there is something more important for me to execute, still related to the challenge.

+###

+### Day 120: October 8, 2021

+###

+**Today's Progress**
+ive set up my domain!
+installed wordpress
+installed divi
+set up DNS
+set up SSL
+fixed URL
+created menu bar Man mageMan mage

+**Thoughts**
+ISNT THAT THE MOST BEAUTIFUL PORTAL?

+there was not much of a code, but hell, it is challenging and it is A GREAT EXPERIENCE FOR A CODE LOVER!

 ////////////////////////////////////////
 ////////////////////////////////////////